 What is a "courtesy posting" and why does BAPBR do them?

 A courtesy posting is something BAPBR does on your behalf to help you re-home your dog.
 We share your dog's bio online on our web site and social media streams.
 BAPBR is not responsible for your dog—we just act as a third party entity to help get your dog the online exposure needed in order to get adopted.

 Why does BAPBR also adopt out Not-a-Bulls?

-While visiting a high-kill shelter in Los Angeles we couldn’t believe that “Not-a-Bulls” (or “Littles” as we refer to them—small dogs, generally 3-4 per kennel) were being euthanized by the thousands each week because of lack of kennel space and not enough interested adopters in that area.
-We had to help—and now that we’ve seen the problem with our own eyes, we will continue to do so whenever we have room and there is a dire need.
+While visiting a high-kill shelter in Los Angeles, we couldn’t believe that “Not-a-Bulls” (small dogs or “Littles” as we refer to them) were being euthanized by the thousands each week because of lack of kennel space and not enough interested adopters in that area.
+We had to help—and now that we’ve seen the problem with our own eyes, we will continue to do so whenever we have room and there is a need.

 I submitted an application, but then learned the dog was already in the process of being adopted.
 Why did the dog look available?

 Great question!
 BAPBR’s policy is to leave the pet listed as “available” until the adoption contract is officially signed and the animal is placed into their new home.
 If we changed an animal's status to “pending," we would risk losing interest from backup applicants if the pending applicant doesn't work out due to a unsuccessful home visit, etc. Also, by reviewing your application, we might be able to suggest another dog in our program or at a partner shelter that is a better fit for your home.